namratadeka/hierarchical-poet-derl/README.md

-# POET
+# Hierarchical-POET-DERL

-This repo contains implementation of the POET-DERL algorithm on a custom Biped2dWalker environment.
+This repo contains implementation of the Hierarchical-POET-DERL algorithm on a custom Biped2dWalker environment.

 [Paired Open-Ended Trailblazer (POET): Endlessly Generating Increasingly Complex and Diverse Learning Environments and Their Solutions](https://arxiv.org/abs/1901.01753) and [Embodied Intelligence via Learning and Evolution (DERL)](https://arxiv.org/abs/2102.02202) are combined in a hierarchical fashion to co-evolve both environments and agent morphologies.